kgreed/XAF_Non-Persistent-Objects-Editing-Demo/readme.md

 In the [CustomCommitChanges](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.BaseObjectSpace.CustomCommitChanges?v=20.1) event handler, all object changes are processed and passed to the storage in a single atomic operation.

-The [NonPersistentObjectSpace\.NeedSetModifiedOnObjectChanged](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.NeedSetModifiedOnObjectChanged?v=20.1) property is set to *true* to automatically mark non-persistent objects as modified when they are changed and raise the INotifyPropertyChanged.PropertyChanged notification.
+The [NonPersistentObjectSpace\.NeedSetModifiedOnObjectChanged](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.NeedSetModifiedOnObjectChanged?v=20.1) property is set to *true* to automatically mark non-persistent objects as modified when the *INotifyPropertyChanged.PropertyChanged* event is raised.

 We use a simplified [IDataStore](https://docs.devexpress.com/CoreLibraries/DevExpress.Xpo.DB.IDataStore) implementation as a storage for Non-Persistent Object data.

 ### Common Components

-The following classes are used to provide common functionality for all non-persistent objects used in the demo.
+The following classes are used to provide a common functionality for all non-persistent objects used in the demo.

 #### NonPersistentObjectBase

 The abstract base class for all non-persistent objects used in the application.
-It provides a common implementation of the INotifyPropertyChanged and IObjectSpaceLink interfaces and some useful protected methods.
+It provides a common implementation of the INotifyPropertyChanged and IObjectSpaceLink interfaces and some convenient protected methods.

 #### NonPersistentObjectSpaceHelper

-This is a heper class that subscribes to the XafApplication.ObjectSpaceCreated event, and performs a common setup of NPOS.
+This is a helper class that subscribes to the XafApplication.ObjectSpaceCreated event and performs a common setup of NonPersistentObjectSpace.
 This usually includes creating and linking additional object spaces, and setting up object adapters.
-Adapters are registered on the Application.SetupComplete event in the module code.
+Adapters are registered on the Application.SetupComplete event in module code.

 #### TransientNonPersistentObjectAdapter

-The adapter for transient (short-living) NP business objects.
+The adapter for transient (short-living) Non-Persistent business objects.
+Such objects exist only while their object space is alive.
 A new adapter instance is created for each non-persistent object space.
 It subscribes to object space events to manage a subset of object types in a common manner.
 It uses a factory to handle specific object types and their storage.
 It also maintains an identity map (ObjectMap) for NonPersistentObjectSpace.

 #### NonPersistentObjectFactoryBase